octoprobe/testbed_tutorial/docs/introduction/30_flightlevel_pytest.rst

 Be warned that pytest is quite a complex beast.
-If you are not familiar with pytest, take time to read a pytest tutorial about test collection and fixtures.
+If you are not familiar with pytest, take time to read a pytest showcase about test collection and fixtures.
 This time is a good investment as pytest is extremly powerful and widely used.